-The third segment addresses the pharmaceutical and personal care product manufacturing industries ("Contamination control").
-This was a new activity in the prior year and has generated 2% of the Group's revenues this year.
+The third segment addresses the pharmaceutical and personal care product manufacturing industries ("Contamination control") and has generated 9% (2012: 2%) of the Group's revenues this year.

 Within the hospital community, different aspects of infection control can be categorised into "vectors" or "routes of transmission" of infection.
-References to these "vectors" are made within the Chief Executives Report on pages 5 to 11.
+References to these "vectors" are made within the Chief Executives Report on pages 9 to 19.
 However, the Group does not report separately upon the vectors within its internal management information, and does not consider them to be separate sectors for the purposes of IFRS 8.